vincecampanale/blog/_posts/2016-12-12-return-largest-numbers-in-arrays.markdown

 date:   2016-12-12
 ---

 Today's challenge hails from [Free Code Camp](https://www.freecodecamp.com/)'s "Basic Algorithm Scripting" section.
-The task is this: given an input array containing several arrays of numbers, return an array containing only the largest number from each input array.
+The task: given an input array containing several arrays of numbers, return an array containing only the largest number from each input array.
 For example, `largestNumbers([[4, 5, 1, 3], [13, 27, 18, 26], [32, 35, 37, 39], [1000, 1001, 857, 1]])` should return `[5, 27, 39, 1001]`.

 #### Step 1: Glare at problem.
 Do not break eye contact.
-Go on, I'll wait.
+It's okay to growl a little bit, I won't judge you.

 #### Step 2: Determine approach.
 Write pseudocode.
 ```